andrew00917/CollegeApp/README.md

 ___

 This project was created in wish to benefit and used by Kalamazoo College as an official mobile app.
 The work was geared towards for the improvement of students', faculty members', and staffs' campus life and communication.
-Also, to serve visiting students' and parents' navigation and visiting experience.
+Also, to serve visiting students' and parents' navigation through the campus and their visiting experience.